jpinsent/portfolio/resume.md

 <h4 class="resume">Skills</h4>
 - Experience working with agile project teams in a fast paced dynamic environment
-- Proficient in programming languages such as C, Java, C++, HTML, CSS, JavaScript, and SQL
+- Proficient in programming languages such as C, C#, C++, Java, Python, HTML, JavaScript, and SQL
+- Independent and AAA game development experience working with Unity, Unreal Engine 4, and Frostbite
+- Familiar with developing and publishing applications for iTunes Connect and Google Play Store
-- Experience in working with tools such as Unity, Unreal Engine 4, Adobe Flash, Drupal, Node.js, Git, MicroStrategy, Netezza, Microsoft Office, Adobe Creative Suite, JIRA, and SharePoint
+- Experience working with tools such as Visual Studio, Perforce, Elasticsearch, Node.js, Git, JIRA, Adobe Creative Suite
-- Highly familiar with Web Content Accessibility Guidelines 2.0
+- Passionate about software accessibility and trained in Web Content Accessibility Guidelines 2.0
 - Experienced with Windows and Linux operating systems
 - Knowledge of defect tracking systems (JIRA) and incident reporting mechanisms (ServiceFirst, IBM Maximo) to log, quantify, and track the progress of incidents, issues, and change requests
 - Quick learner who is highly adaptable and open to learning new skills, languages, and concepts

 <h4 class="resume">Education</h4>
 **Bachelor of Computing, Computer Science (Honours)**
-*Sep 2013 – Present*
+*Sep 2013 – Aug 2018*
 *University of Guelph – Guelph, ON*

 **Ontario Secondary School Diploma**